JetBrains/teamcity-documentation/topics/known-issues.md

 ## Cannot use multiline parameters in PowerShell

 Earlier versions of the [PowerShell](powershell.md) runner don't support passing multiline arguments.
 Since version 2020.1.4, you can enable this support by setting the `teamcity.powershell.arguments.multiline=true` [configuration parameter](configuring-build-parameters.md).

+## Error while loading VCS changes

+_Error while loading VCS changes_ on the TeamCity server startup might be associated with the enabled cursor-based streaming in MySQL.
+To prevent this error, try setting the `connectionProperties.useCursorFetch` property to `false` in `database.properties` and restart the server.
+See [this issue](https://youtrack.jetbrains.com/issue/TW-71781) for more details.